dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-3 Basic Block Placement.md

   }
 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using this hint, a compiler will be able to reorder code a little bit differently and optimize the hot switch for faster processing of `ADD` instructions.

 [^2]: However, there is a special small loop optimization that allows very small loops to have one taken branch per cycle.
 [^3]: More about builtin-expect here: [https://llvm.org/docs/BranchWeightMetadata.html#builtin-expect](https://llvm.org/docs/BranchWeightMetadata.html#builtin-expect).